AlexThePolygonal/cpp-stateful-templates/README.md

 } while (is_nonempty);
 ```

-I wish to highlight that the `if_` function branches on raw values, while the `DoWhile` function takes a variable and branches on the value stored in the variable.
+It's important to note a distinction: the if_ function typically branches based on an immediate boolean 'value' (e.g., `ctstd::True`), while DoWhile often takes a 'variable' (e.g., `int` or `Foo`) whose stored 'value' is checked in each iteration

 ### ```namespace ctstd```

 This namespace contains the primitive "types" and "values" of the language.

-For purity's sake, they're re-implemented from scratch.
+For consistency, they're re-implemented from scratch.
 I believe it enhances the Pythonic flavour.

 - `ctstd::None` is analogous to `None` in Python.
 - `True` and `False` are boolean values.
 - `And`, `Or`, `Xor`, `Not` are primitive functions on the booleans.

-Arithmetic is implemented using the Peano constructions.
+Arithmetic is implemented using Peano axioms:

-- `_0, ..., _12` and `Integer<N>`are simple integers
+- `_0, ..., _12` and `Integer<N>` represent compile-time integers.
-- `add, mult, divide, remainder, leq` are the primitive operations on the integers, they do exactly what it says on the tin.
+- `add, mult, divide, remainder, leq` are the primitive arithmetic and comparison operations on these integers, functioning as expected.

 Lists aren't implemented yet.

-These special helper templates are needed if you want to construct functions which take multiple arguments.
+The following helper templates are provided for constructing functions that accept multiple arguments.
 For now, they weren't of much use during the testing.

 - `Argpass<...>` is a template for passing tuples of values
 - `last`, `first`, `tail` allow to extract values from an Argpass tuple.